OmniMol: Transferring Particle Physics Knowledge to Molecular Dynamics with Point-Edge Transformers: Evaluation

-We would like to highlight the scaling of \textsc{OmniMol}.
+We would like to highlight the scaling and inference speed of \textsc{OmniMol}.
 Transformers are known to be data and parameter-hungry and often under perform relative to other architectures if either is insufficient \cite{dosovitskiy2020vit, touvron2021deit}.
-On the other hand, they seem to be superior in scaling, outperforming architectures with better priors with sufficient data and size \cite{kaplan2020scalinglaws,hoffmann2022chinchilla,zhai2022scalingvit,kreiman2025transformersdiscovermolecularstructure}.
+On the other hand, they seem to be superior in scaling, outperforming architectures with better priors with sufficient data and size \cite{kaplan2020scalinglaws,hoffmann2022chinchilla,zhai2022scalingvit,kreiman2025transformersdiscovermolecularstructure,qu2026recipescalableattentionbasedmlips}.
 This pattern appears to extend to MLIPs as well.
-Recent work shows that transformers for molecular energies and forces follow clean power-law scaling with model size and show no signs of saturation up to 1B parameters, and thus their scaling fits can successfully extrapolate to larger models \cite{kreiman2025transformersdiscovermolecularstructure}.
-Importantly, the same study also finds that these transformers can train and run faster (in wall-clock time) than sparse message-passing GNNs despite large parameter counts, benefiting from the plethora of hardware optimizations built for transformers \cite{kreiman2025transformersdiscovermolecularstructure} .
-We thus expect \textsc{OmniMol} to scale well, and hints of this can be seen in Figure \ref{fig:model_scaling}, where we compare the model size scaling of \textsc{OmniMol} and the non-transformer graph network eSEN.
+Recent work shows that transformers for molecular energies and forces follow clean power-law scaling with model size and show no signs of saturation up to 1B parameters, and thus their scaling fits can successfully extrapolate to larger models \cite{kreiman2025transformersdiscovermolecularstructure,qu2026recipescalableattentionbasedmlips}.
+We show model size scaling in in Figure \ref{fig:model_scaling_energy}.

+Importantly, the same studies also finds that these transformers can train and evaluate faster (in wall-clock time) than sparse message-passing GNNs despite large parameter counts, benefiting from the plethora of hardware optimizations built for transformers \cite{kreiman2025transformersdiscovermolecularstructure,qu2026recipescalableattentionbasedmlips}.
+To test this explicitly, we compare the inference speed of GNNs and transformers on one A100-40GB GPU on systems of $\mathcal{O}(100)$ atoms.
+The results are shown in Table \ref{tab:speed_eval} and Figure \ref{fig:inference_speed}. \textsc{OmniMol} is unique on the inference speed-error plane, not the most accurate, but, for the case of \textsc{OmniMol-m}, $\sim$3x faster than eSEN-md-d and AllScAIP-md, while only introducing a $\sim.7$ energy MAE/atom error delta from AllScAIP-md (and while outperforming eSEN-md-d).
+This is non-insignificant.
+In applications such as small molecule drug searches, rapid exploration of the design space is required.
+A 3x inference speed thus translates to exploring 3x more molecules on the same compute budget.